-When is the Cheapest Time to Fly to Colombo?
+When is the cheapest time to fly to Colombo?

-Flying to Colombo Bandaranaike International Airport CMB
+Flying to Colombo Bandaranaike International Airport (CMB)

-Getting to the City from Colombo Bandaranaike International Airport CMB
+Getting to the city from Colombo Airport

 The easiest way to travel to Colombo is by bus or taxi.
 Although it’s a long way to the city centre from the airport, the new expressway has slashed travel time between Bandaranaike International Airport and the capital.